UofT-UTSC-CS-sandbox/pactify/doc/sprint4/sprint-04.review.md

 ## Iteration 04 - Review & Retrospect

- * When: Friday, July 18th
+ * When: Friday, August 2nd
  * Where: ONLINE on Discord

 ## Process - Reflection